danclegg/chameleon-docs/docs/source/contents.rst

 ================

-Chameleon Vision is free open-source software for FRC teams to use for vision proccesing on their robots.
+Chameleon Vision is free open-source software for FRC teams to use for vision processing on their robots.

 .. toctree::
    :maxdepth: 2